The value proposition for travelling by train in Europe grows by multiples when it comes to travelling with children.

 - Discounts of about 50% for students and those under the age of 26 who buy a 1-euro K-5 discount card (valid for two years)

-The NS service has a nice summary in English of the discounts available for children depending on the country and rail service used.
+The NS service also has a nice summary in English of the discounts available for children depending on the country and rail service in countries neighboring the Netherlands.

 The official operator Comboios de Portugal has discounts for children: